 These will pack well in lunch boxes and great to pack for a picnic too.
 I may also try to add some Nutella or peanut butter to the chocolate next time for a different taste.

-Hope you find sometime to bake with your family and next time you have the chance to contribute to a bake sale think about making these oatmeal fudge bars.
+I hope you find some time to bake with your family and next time you have the chance to contribute to a bake sale think about making these oatmeal fudge bars.

 Oatmeal Fudge Bars Recipe